Quick answer

 Use this page across English-speaking markets by matching the local material name, unit, and buying format.

-Measure room area, add layout waste, divide by pack coverage, then round up to whole packs or boxes before buying.
+Measure each room, add layout waste, divide by the pack or box coverage, then round up to full packs before checking underlay and trims.

 Flooring is sold by packs, boxes, rolls, boards, or square coverage depending on material and market.
 Pack coverage and spare policy matter.